arangodb-helper/arangodb/README.md

 * `--starter.port=int`

 port for arangodb master (default 8528).
+See below under "Technical explanation as to what happens" for a description of how the ports of the other servers are derived from this number.

 This is the port used for communication of the `arangodb` instances amongst each other.